AghilZadeh/PlateMate/visualization.md

 ## How we do this:

-There are many different ways to visualize data and you are free to use whichever method you prefer.
+There are many different ways to visualize data and you are free to use whichever method you prefer to identify patterns in the data.

+Here are some common ways to visualize data:

+Histograms - Histograms are a great way to visualize the distribution and detect outliers in a dataset.

+Scatterplots - Scatterplots are a great way to visualize the relationship between two variables.

+Boxplots - Boxplots are a great way to visualize the distribution of a dataset and detect outliers.

 ## Assumptions/Considerations